 - Scrap or Quilt Square Fabric Bundle – For applique designs you’ll stitch a cute fabric onto your item.
 When getting started it can be helpful to have a pile of leftover fabric scraps, fat quarters or a quilting square bundle.
 This Quilting Square Bundle on Amazon is a great deal for the quantity and variety of fabrics it offers.
 If you prefer to buy in person, Walmart and other sewing supply stores like Hobby Lobby offer fabric bundles called fat quarters in lots of colors/patterns.
 I use these to practice on/use with burp cloths.

 - OPTIONAL – Applique Scissors – Gingher 6 Inch Knife Edge Applique Scissors – For applique it’s helpful to have a detail scissor to more precisely cut around the edges.
 These are a total game changer!
 If you’re going to try applique these are a must-have item.
 They make achieving fine cuts so much easier!

 If you didn’t previously own a sewing machine you may not have some basic sewing supplies.
 All of these are optional, but would be helpful to have on hand.

 - Good Fabric Scissors – Fiskars No.8 Premier Easy Action Bent Scissors – If you don’t have a good pair of fabric scissors, I’d recommend getting some.
-Keep them with your sewing supplies so they don’t get gummed up by other craft projects.
+I suggest keeping them with your sewing supplies so they don’t get gummed up by other craft projects.
 I love Fiskars because they sharpen well and come with a lifetime warranty.

 - Ball Pins – PandaHall Elite 1 Box About 260-270Pcs Round Ball Map Tacks Push Pins with Needle Points Multicolor – These come in handy when sewing and embroidering.